Why Your Claude Code Configuration Matters More Than Your Model Choice

 - Create a local project override in

-.claude/settings.local.json(git-ignored) that allowscurlfor their personal testing - Claude Code still enforces the managed rule for anything pushed to version control
+.claude/settings.local.json(git-ignored) that allowscurlfor personal testing - Claude Code still enforces the managed rule for anything pushed to version control

 - Their testing works.
 Security policy still stands.

-This is strong guardrails with weak handcuffs.
+Strong guardrails with weak handcuffs.
 The architecture says: "Here's what we can't compromise on.
 Within that boundary, do what you need to do."

 According to official Claude Code documentation, "Managed settings have the highest precedence and cannot be overridden.
 This hierarchy ensures that organizational policies are always enforced while still allowing teams and individuals to customize their experience."